cmadland/gitpitch/academic-integrity/PITCHME.md

 Herold, B. (n.d.).
 Teacher’s Aide or Surveillance Nightmare?
 Alexa Hits the Classroom.
 Retrieved June 28, 2018, from http://blogs.edweek.org/edweek/DigitalEducation/2018/06/alexa_in_the_classroom_teachers_surveillance.html
 ---
+O’Mahony, D. C. (2018, June 29).
+Biggest waste of assessment practices in Higher Ed is that students work is provided to those that already know about the topic.
+Need to structure opportunities for students to create work for external agencies and civil society organisations. @DevonDilly @CARL_UCC [Tweet].
+Retrieved June 29, 2018, from https://twitter.com/cath_omahony/status/1012643576935780352
+---

 Stommel, J. (2018, June 20).
 Ethical Online Learning.
 Education.
 Retrieved from https://www.slideshare.net/jessestommel/ethical-online-learning

 Stommel, J. (2018, June 21).
 Turnitin helps create and feed a culture of suspicion around students and their work.
 The company is invested in manufacturing a problem they can solve.
 They also monetize a database of student work, and those students are not compensated and have little to no ability to consent.https://twitter.com/maha9313/status/1009701001832607744 … [Tweet].
 Retrieved June 28, 2018, from https://twitter.com/Jessifer/status/1009737552117616640